-Daniel Grinberg received his PhD from the Department of Film and Media Studies at the University of California, Santa Barbara.
-In August 2018, he will be the Postdoctoral Fellow at the Center for Media at Risk at University of Pennsylvania's Annenberg School for Communication.
+Daniel Grinberg is the Postdoctoral Fellow at the Center for Media at Risk at University of Pennsylvania's Annenberg School for Communication.
+In August 2018, he received his PhD from the Department of Film and Media Studies at the University of California, Santa Barbara.
 Previously, he received a M.A. in Communication and Culture at Indiana University and a B.A. in English Literature and Foreign Affairs at the University of Virginia.
 In between, he also taught English at a high school in France and embarked on an ongoing quest to watch every film in the Criterion Collection.

 Currently, he is at work on his first book, Partial Disclosures: Documentary Media and the Freedom of Information Act, which examines how documentary media and FOIA disclosures mediate public knowledge of covert security and surveillance practices.
-He has also written on topics such as terror watchlists, virtual reality simulations, predictive security algorithms, and the militainment network of the Guantanamo Bay Naval Base.
-His research interests include government media and censorship, war and security media, surveillance, documentary media, media activism, and media and the environment in both U.S. and global contexts.
-He is also the co-editor of the "Surveillance States" issue of Media Fields Journal; the co-organizer of the University of California Humanities Research Institute "War, Security, and Digital Media" Graduate Working Group; and the co-organizer of the Power Dynamics: 2016 Media and the Environment Conference and Ruins: 2017 Media Fields Conference.
+He has also written on topics such as terror watchlists, predictive security algorithms, and the militainment network of the Guantanamo Bay Naval Base.
+His research interests include government media and censorship, war and security media, surveillance, documentary media, media activism, and digital technologies in both U.S. and global contexts.
+He is also the co-editor of the forthcoming "Queer Surveillance" issue of Surveillance & Society and the "Surveillance States" issue of Media Fields Journal; the co-organizer of the University of California Humanities Research Institute "War, Security, and Digital Media" Graduate Working Group; and the co-organizer of the Power Dynamics: 2016 Media and the Environment Conference and Ruins: 2017 Media Fields Conference.